All of these priorities are tied together.

 • Housing

-Whether someone prefers to rent, or wants the ability to own their own home, we should have adequate housing stock to make that possible.
+Whether someone prefers to rent, or wants the ability to own their own home, we should have adequate housing available to make that possible.
+Families need options that fit their needs.

 Eradicating lead, advocating for good cause eviction, holding absent landlords accountable, and ensuring residents can afford to live here, will be a priority.

-We need to prioritize addressing root causes for renters and homeowners, as well as the unhoused.
+We need to address root causes for renters and homeowners, as well as the unhoused.
 We can do more to ensure affordable and safe options for the residents of Onondaga County.

 • Labor